jimthompson5802/spark_helper/docs/index.md

 # Generate a cluster configuration with all settings (including system level)
 create_config_yaml(type="cluster", detail="all", file_name="cluster_config.yaml")
 ```

+The `create_config_yaml` function supports these parameters:
+- `type`: The type of configuration template ("local" or "cluster")
+- `detail`: Detail level ("user" for basic settings, "all" for including system-level settings)
+- `file_name`: Optional path to save the configuration (if None, outputs to stdout)

 You can also use the command-line tool: